BaseSecrete/type_scopes/README.md

 # Type Scopes

 Type scopes creates useful scopes based on the type of the columns of your models.
-It handles date, time, strings and numerics.
+It handles dates, times, strings and numerics.

 Here is an example of all the available scopes: